 Projects – In Short

-St. Timothy Feeding Project – Serving porridge and lunch to the 190 children
+Eluaai Maasai School Feeding Project – Serving porridge and lunch to the children

-Jitahidi School (Kibera Slum) Projects –Serving 85 children in Kibera slum.
+Grace School (Kibera Slum) Projects –Serving 76 children in Kibera slum.
+New Classrooms Coming

-Jitahidi School (Kibera Slum) Projects – Serving 85 children porridge and lunch in Kibera slum.
+Grace School (Kibera Slum) Projects – Serving 76 children porridge and lunch in Kibera slum.

-Student Uniforms – 153 children are given uniforms in a variety of additional elementary and secondary schools.
+Student Uniforms – children are given uniforms in additional elementary and secondary schools.

 Masai Adult Education Project – mostly older Masai women learning English, Swahili, counting

-Emergency Food Relief – 36 widows, 101 other adults and children provided maize flour and rice due to drought.
+Emergency Food Relief – currently 25 widows, their children and grandchildren provided maize flour and rice due at times of drought.

-Income Generating Activities – beadwork, cow cooperative, chicken cooperative, goat project and 4-acre farm to sustain schools and food projects.
+Income Generating Activities – three egg/chicken coops, beadwork cooperative, cow cooperative, chicken cooperative, goat project and 4-acre farm to sustain schools and food projects.

-Masai Adult Education Project – The Ed Colina Foundation conducts Adult Education Classes in coordination with the Athi River and Kenyan Ministries for Education.
+Masai Adult Education Project – Seasonally, The Ed Colina Foundation conducts Adult Education Classes in coordination with the Athi River and Kenyan Ministries for Education.
+There are many times when the women are not able to participate in classes, due to duties connected with herding goats and cattle.
 English, Swahili and Mathematics classes as well as HIV/AIDS awareness sessions are conducted for over 75 Masai adults.
-In addition, a group of 12 TOTs (Trainers of Trainers) meet regularly to learn about issues of hygiene, the changing culture and HIV/AIDS awareness and prevention.

-Health and Wellness Screenings – In January 2010, we began providing monthly medical screenings and assistance to the Masai community, especially to children and pregnant women.
-Local nurses were contracted and they visit five local villages around Athi River.
-Initially they are providing vaccines and immunizations to the newborns and very young.
+Health and Wellness Screenings – In January 2010, we began providing periodic medical screenings and assistance to the Masai community, especially to children and pregnant women.
+Initially they were providing vaccines and immunizations to the newborns and very young.

 Income Generating Activities – Masai women are skilled at beadwork and raising goats.
-To support these skills, the foundation has provided seed money for the purchase of beads and materials to make traditional belts, necklaces and bracelets.
+To support these skills, the foundation provided seed money for the purchase of beads and materials to make traditional belts, necklaces and bracelets.
 We are in search for markets for these crafts.
-We have also provided seed money for the purchase of 75 goats.
+We also provided seed money for the purchase of 75 goats.
 The sale of milk and kids (baby goats) will help the women purchase food, and pay educational fees.
 There are other income-generating activities begun by the Foundation.
-They include a chicken project and a small 4 acre farm to help provide food for the schools!
-In Bisil we have cows and bees and will begin a chicken/egg cooperative in June 2012
+They include chicken coops and a small 4 acre farm to help provide food for the schools!
+In Bisil we have cows and bees and a chicken/egg cooperative.